okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 **Learning outcomes**

-* Understand the Okta inline hook calls and responses for SSR and Progressive Enrollment support.
+* Understand the Okta inline hook request calls and responses for SSR and Progressive Enrollment support.
 * Implement working examples of a registration inline hook with a Glitch.com project.
 * Preview and test a registration inline hook for SSR and Progressive Enrollment support.